 Some people like to take a daily shot of apple cider vinegar as they believe it helps with their digestion.
 While there is no research behind that, we do know that apple cider vinegar is filled with live-active cultures that could help populate our gut when beneficial bacteria.
 See my post Prebiotics Probiotics and Fermented Foods – 5 Ways To A Healthy Gut and Fermented Foods Health Benefits – 9 Fermented Foods You Have In Your Home for more information on fermented foods and gut health.

 Which Cacao To Use

 When choosing a cacao powder, make sure there are no funny ingredients.
-Ideally the product will say ‘raw’ or unprocessed; do know that no cacao or chocolate is ever raw as the cacao beans need to be roasted before processing.
+Ideally, the product will say ‘raw’ or unprocessed; do know that no cacao or chocolate is ever raw as the cacao beans need to be roasted before processing.
 ‘Raw’ just means limited processing, and no high-heat processing means that most the nutrition will still be intact.
-Usually coco powder has been heated to high temperatures.
-Dutch coco is used for making and has the addition of an alkalizing agent.
+Usually, cocoa powder has been heated to high temperatures.
+Dutch cocoa is used for making and has the addition of an alkalizing agent.

 Notes On Making This Smoothie

 Unfortunately, the Ingredients Health Food Cafe which created this smoothie is no longer around.
 The original recipe used homemade almond milk in addition to some hemp seeds.
 To make things easier I prefer to make my own ‘hemp milk’, which is as easy as blending hemp seeds in water, no straining required.
 See my simple Hemp Milk Recipe here.